 Working one-to-one with children allows me to get to know their strengths, aspirations and areas for development.
 Each and every lesson is completely unique, designed to suit the child's needs and learning style.
 I use games and interesting resources and my lessons are highly interactive.
 I love to get children learning outside.
 Not all lessons are the pen-and-paper kind!

 We're fortunate to have some fantastic local schools in this area.
 Pupils wishing to attend the Lancaster Royal Grammar School or Lancaster Girls' Grammar School are required to sit the 11+ entrance exam.
-Applicants must be be high achievers in both English and maths.
+Applicants must already be high achievers in both English and maths.
 The test is challenging and places are awarded to those with the highest scores.
 Tuition can help to calm nerves, boost confidence and perfect exam technique.

 The English language isn't an easy one when it comes to spelling.
 I have lots of tips and tricks to help pupils catch up, ensuring their spelling doesn't hold them back.